Climate Smart Communities Resources and Services

 Sign up with DEC Delivers to learn about new resources, funding opportunities, and upcoming webinars and workshops from the Climate Smart Communities Program.

-Implementation grants will support a wide variety of adaptation and mitigation actions, including the following:
+Funding is available for implementation projects that advance a variety of climate adaptation and mitigation actions, including the following:

 - Construction of natural resiliency measures